FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.md

 * microscopy-derived features,
 * MRI-derived features.

-In siibra v1, each configured data feature must correspond to a feature class known to the installed `siibra-python` version.
+In siibra, each configured data feature must correspond to a feature class known to the installed `siibra-python` version.
 Adding a completely new unsupported modality may require code changes.